 To Be Confirmed

 Bruno Borie is the family owner of the world renowned 2nd growth estate, Ducru-Beaucaillou.
 His roots run deep in the Médoc.
 His mother’s family is one of the oldest winemaking families owning property in the central Médoc or the “France Profound”.
 The food there is simple but spectacular: ceps and chanterelles, poultry and game, stews and confits, venison, woodcocks and wild boar and fresh produce.
 It will be easy to picture yourself in the vineyards of the French countryside while you enjoy this luncheon to celebrate the wines of Bruno Borie.
 This luncheon celebrates the epicurean side of Bordeaux with Bruno Borie’s wines.
 He will present three of his other wines from several properties perfectly paired to each course.
 Boston Chefs Justin Shoults from Oak & Rowan and Wil Gilson from Puritan & Co will present a meal that will magically transport you to Bruno’s vineyards.
-Lunch will moderated by Eric Asimov
+Festival Founder, Denis Toner will be the dynamic personality moderating the luncheon.

 - 2015 Château Fourcas-Borie, Listrac